When Should I Take Collagen?

 There’s tons of confusing and often contradictory info out there about collagen supplementation in your diet, especially in regards to when to take it.
-Should I take it before my workout?
+So when is the best time to consume collagen?
+Before a workout?
 Or after?
 Or in the morning?
 Or before bed?
 We will keep this short and sweet: it doesn’t really matter.

 Lucky for you, it seems like there is no bad time to consume collagen, which means your favorite ELAVI bar makes a great on-the-go breakfast, mid-day snack, or late night dessert.
 Depending on your specific goals, there might be a more attractive time for you to intake your collagen, so here are a few of them:

 There are no real scientific studies out there that suggest taking collagen in the morning time has any additional benefits to taking it at any other point throughout the day.
 The most common argument made is that it is best absorbed on an empty stomach.
 These claims often cite the morning as the time when the body has the most stomach acid available to breakdown and absorb collagen, since nothing else is yet to be digested.
 However, in reality, the majority of nutrient breakdown occurs in the small intestine, making this claim a myth.
 But....there is evidence to suggest that the first thing we put in our bodies in the morning has a significant impact on mood throughout the day thereafter.
 So, if you’re eating Lucky Charms and a Frappachino for breakfast and wondering why you’re not feeling so great later on, switching it up with a well balanced, high-collagen breakfast might do the trick.